Cyborg (film): Plot

 Intercepting Fender and his crew near Charleston, South Carolina, Gibson defeats most of his men, but Fender shoots him with an air rifle.
 Now nursing a gunshot wound, Gibson realizes Haley (his dead lover's younger sister whom Fender kidnapped) is now a loyal member of Fender's crew.
 He flees the pirates and ends up alone with Pearl and Nady.
 Pearl refuses to go with him — she calculates that Gibson is not strong enough to defeat Fender and will be unable to get her to Atlanta safely.
 She says she will go along with Fender and lure him to his death in Atlanta, where she has resources at her disposal.

 Tired, wounded and badly outnumbered, Gibson flees with Nady through the sewer into a salt marsh, where they are pursued by the rest of the pirates and eventually separated from each other.
 Gibson is thoroughly beaten by Fender and crucified high on the mast of a beached, derelict ship.
 Haley lingers at the scene but still leaves with Fender.
 Gibson spends the night on the cross.
 In the morning, near death, he kicks the mast repeatedly with his dangling foot in a last fit of rage.
 The mast snaps, sending him crashing to the ground, his arms still tied and nailed to the cross.
 Finally, Nady appears out of the marsh to free him.

 Gibson and Nady intercept Fender once again in Atlanta, this time better prepared.
 Fender's gang is taken down one by one until he and Gibson face off.
 During their fight, Nady rushes Fender with a knife, but he stabs and kills her.
 Gibson in turn stabs Fender in the chest.
 Thinking him dead, Gibson embraces Haley, who, during the battle turned decisively against Fender.
 However, Fender gets back up, and they continue to battle in a nearby shed, where Gibson finally kills Fender by impaling him on a meat hook.
-Gibson and Haley escort Pearl to her final destination before heading back off.
+Gibson and Haley escort Pearl to her final destination before heading back.